dwyl/mvp/api.md

   end
 ```

+The user can now send a second parameter
+(which is `false` by default)
+detailing if we want to fetch the `item`
+with `tags` preloaded.

 We are also going to change how to encode the schema.
 Change the `@derive` annotation to the following.